A taste of what readers think - vote here, then see every market-sentiment poll.

 Global Economy

-GDP share by country, major FX pairs, and global economic indicators.
+GDP share by country and global economic indicators.
+(FX pairs moved to the dedicated Foreign Exchange page.)

 -